Annelid

+Etymology

+Annelid translates to "little ringed ones;" literally, "little ring-shaped."
+Annel + id = "little ring" + "shape/form".
+Annelid comes from the French annelés "ringed ones", derived from the Latin annulus "little ring" (itself derived from anus "ring").

 Classification and diversity

 There are over 22,000 living annelid species, ranging in size from microscopic to the Australian giant Gippsland earthworm and Amynthas mekongianus, which can both grow up to 3 meters long to the largest annelid, Microchaetus rappi which can grow up to 6.7 m (22 ft).
 Although research since 1997 has radically changed scientists' views about the evolutionary family tree of the annelids, most textbooks use the traditional classification into the following sub-groups: